MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Default domain

-A default domain is a domain that has been specified as the default domain for specific users and/or security groups.
-This means that when these users/security groups create a new workspace, or when they update an unassigned workspace they're an admin of, that workspace will automatically be assigned to that domain.
-These users/security groups generally automatically become domain contributors of the workspaces that are assigned in this manner.
+A default domain is a domain that has been defined as the default domain for specified users and/or specified security groups.
+When you define a domain as the default domain for specified users and/or specified security groups, the following happens:

+1. The system scans the organization's workspaces.
+When it finds a workspace whose admin is one of the specified users or a member of the one of the specified security groups:
+    * If the workspace already has a domain assignment, nothing happens.
+The default domain doesn't override the current assignment.
+    * If the workspace is unassigned, it is assigned to the default domain.
+1. After this, whenever a specified user or member of a specified security group creates a new workspace, it is assigned to the default domain.

+The specified users and/or members of the specified security groups generally automatically become domain contributors of workspaces that are assigned in this manner.

-For information about specifying a default domain, see [Specify a default domain](#specify-a-default-domain).
+For information about specifying a default domain, see [Specify a default domain](#define-the-domain-as-a-default-domain).

 ## Create a domain